 Live Recorder's core recording technology is language independent and compatible with most mainstream Linux distributions.

 Shared memory corruption in a multi-process system can seem impossible to debug.
 This feature simplifies debugging by recording the exact order in which processes altered shared memory variables.
-You can even zero-in on specific variables and skip backwards to the last line of code - in any process - to have altered the variable.
+Zero-in on specific variables and skip backwards to the last line of code - in any process - to have altered the variable.

 Live Recorder 5.0 can record and replay the execution of individual Kubernetes and Docker containers to help resolve defects faster in microservices environments.